chrisballinger/YapDatabaseTest/README.md

 # YapDatabaseTest

-Want to also test integration of YapDatabase with SQLCipher and JSMessagesViewController for potential inclusion into ChatSecure.
+Testing integration of YapDatabase with SQLCipher and JSMessagesViewController for potential inclusion into ChatSecure.

+## License

+MIT